digital-medicine-research-group-UNAV/conformalized_single_cell_annotator/README.md

 Conformal prediction provides reliable and rigorous uncertainty estimates [1].
 Our Conformalized Single Cell Annotator library lets you annotate your single-cell data at various significance levels, ensuring precise and informative cell-type assignments even in noisy or complex datasets.
 This tool is designed to be fitted with your reference, and is also robust to out-of-distribution samples.

 ---

-## Features

-- **Conformal prediction for single-cell**: Obtain a set of likely cell types for each cell, along with user-defined confidence levels.
-- **Out-of-distribution detection**: Identify those cells not present in the reference data
-- **Plug-and-play model usage**: Easily select your reference (`HumanLung_TopMarkersFC_level3`, etc.) for annotation.
-- **Quality control**: Optional data preprocessing ensures your input is in top shape before annotation.
-- **Batch correction**:  `harmony`-based correction to handle technical or batch effects.
-- **Versatile outputs**: Simple access to annotation results, conformal prediction sets, and metrics.

----